cuthbertLab/music21/music21/documentation/source/about/about.rst

 * `Seymour Shlien`_ has kindly given permission to distribute his ABC encodings of the Essen folksong database with music21.

 * `Bryen Travis`_ has kindly gave permission to use his collection of Bach MIDI data in music21.

+* `Project Gutenberg`_ houses public domain music, including the quartets of Beethoven, Haydn, and Mozart, in musicxml format which we have been able to include in music21.

 .. _Donald Byrd: http://www.informatics.indiana.edu/donbyrd/CMNExtremes.htm
 .. _Laura E. Conrad: http://www.serpentpublications.org/